-In order to be successful in the online environment, you'll need to meet the minimum technology and system requirements; please refer to the Technology and System Requirements page.
+In order to be successful in the online environment, you'll need to meet the minimum technology and system requirements; please refer to the Technology and System Requirements information.
+Additionally, students are required to have headphone speakers compatible with their computer available to use.
+If a student is in need of technological resources please contact student-tech-request@pointloma.edu.